lorenjohnson/CSC3430-Cell-Coverage-Loren/README.md

 ```

 ## Requirements to run the code

 * Python 3.x

 ## Instructions for running the code

 1) Clone this repository (https://github.com/lorenjohnson/CSC3430-Cell-Coverage-Loren)
-2) Run `python cell-coverage.py` from the root directory of the cloned repository
+2) Assuming you have Python 3 installed and in your path, run `python cell-coverage.py` from the root directory of the cloned repository

 ## General Reflections on this problem and my solution